Pozzo della Cava is one of the two ancient wells in Orvieto, the other being Pozzo di San Patrizio.

 Many centuries later, in 1527, Pope Clement VII took refuge in Orvieto after the Sack of Rome, and ordered the rehabilitation of the well, before comissioning the new Pozzo di San Patrizio.

-The work was paid by the Municipality and was completed in 1530.
+The work was funded by the Municipality and was completed in 1530.

 After more than 3 centuries, the well was uncovered by Tersilio Sciarra in December 1984.
 The restoration works lasted until 1996 and, in 2004, the ancient access from Via della Cava was restored.

 The well is 36 meters deep, including the height of the spring water at the bottom.

 Pozzo della Cava consists of two parts that have been unified – a larger one, circular, with an average diameter of 3.40 meters, and a smaller rectangular shaft, measuring 60 x 80 centimeters.

 A tunnel about 1.7 meters high and approximately 20 meters long opens inside the rectangular portion, at a depth of 30 meters.

 The bottom, almost completely covered with clay and mud, has a deep groove on the left side, along which the water flows.

 HOW TO GET THERE